Emilio T. Gonzalez: 2025 Miami mayoral election

 In April 2025, González filed to run for mayor of Miami, saying that people in the city should "stop voting for the clowns."
 He was endorsed by the Miami Young Republicans in August 2025 and Florida Governor Ron DeSantis in September 2025.
-DeSantis said that González is "committed to providing property tax relief, strengthening public safety, and reducing government red tape."
+DeSantis said that González was "committed to providing property tax relief, strengthening public safety, and reducing government red tape."
 González was also endorsed by Sen. Rick Scott in October 2025.
+In November 2025, President Donald Trump gave Gonzalez his "complete and total endorsement."